weberdak/hybrid-method/README.md

 # hybrid-method

-Calculation of membrane protein structures using isotropic and anisotropic NMR restraints.
+Workflow for calculating membrane protein structures using isotropic and anisotropic NMR restraints.

 ## Description

 This repository details a protocol to determine the structure and topology of membrane proteins by hybridizing isotropic and anisotropic NMR restraints into XPLOR-NIH simulated annealing calculations.
 The protocol has been updated from our previous versions ([Shi et. al., J. Biol.
 NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9) and [Mote et al., J. Biol.
-NMR, 2013](http://link.springer.com/10.1007/s10858-013-9766-2)) top incorportate new functions and force fields that have since been built into XPLOR-NIH.
+NMR, 2013](http://link.springer.com/10.1007/s10858-013-9766-2)) top incorporate new functions and force fields that have since been built into XPLOR-NIH.
 This protocol has also been designed for users who are not expert users of XPLOR-NIH and includes the following features:

 * Incorporates the [EEFx force field](http://dx.doi.org/10.1016/j.jmr.2014.03.011), with [updated parameters](https://link.springer.com/article/10.1007/s10858-016-0082-5), and the [IMMx implicit membrane model](http://dx.doi.org/10.1016/j.bpj.2015.06.047) introduced by the Marassi Lab.
 * A [hybrid-method.py](hybrid-method.py) script containing a preset protocol and parameter set.
 This script is not modified and is instead run from a Bash configuration shell script that lists the most critical parameters.